-Even the EU General Data Protection Regulation (GDPR) enables information transfers without relying on individual consent, save in very narrow circumstances.
-The OPC's proposal is inconsistent with the GDPR and would also be an outlier among transfer regimes globally.
+Even the EU General Data Protection Regulation (GDPR) enables information transfers without relying on individual consent, save in very narrow circumstances that are not envisioned by the OPC's proposal.
+The OPC's proposal thus is inconsistent with the GDPR and would also be an outlier among transfer regimes globally.

 Under the GDPR, data may be transferred to a third country, or a territory or a sector within a country, or an international organization, that has been found to be "adequate" by the EU Commission.
-Alternatively, the GDPR provides for a number of "appropriate safeguards" which, if applied by an organization, legitimize cross-border information transfers, some of which correspond to the steps a Canadian organization currently would have to take to ensure the ongoing protection of information at a "comparable" level when it is transferred to another country.
+Alternatively, the GDPR provides for a number of "appropriate safeguards" that, if applied by an organization, legitimize cross-border information transfers, some of which correspond to the steps a Canadian organization currently would have to take to ensure the ongoing protection of information at a "comparable" level when it is transferred to another country.
+Only in cases in which the transfer is not pursuant to an adequacy finding, no appropriate safeguards are available and the individual has been informed of the possible risks of the transfer in light of the absence of adequacy or safeguards does the GDPR allow for explicit consent as a basis for transfer.